 AV Rentals: Tips on Assuring Compatibility

-When it comes to presentations, classes, or introductions, an A/V headache is the last thing that you need.
-Unfortunately, audio and video issues are more common that not these days – so let’s talk about how you can deal properly with your A/V needs.
+When it comes to presentations, classes, or introductions, an A/V a headache is the last thing that you need.
+Unfortunately, audio and video issues are more common than not these days – so let’s talk about how you can deal properly with your A/V needs.

 1. You Need Experience